Rotated Mean-Field Variational Inference and Iterative Gaussianization: MFVI and iterative Gaussianization

-Performing MFVI in the standard coordinate system produces only coordinatewise maps.
-To introduce dependence among variables, we alternate coordinatewise maps with orthogonal rotations.
+Performing MFVI in the standard coordinate system can lead to poor approximation when the target distribution exhibits strong correlations among variables.
+To introduce dependence among variables, we can perform MFVI in a rotated coordinate system.
 Given an orthogonal matrix $R\in\R^{d\times d}$ with $RR\tran=I_d$, we first rotate the target distribution to $p_R=R\# p$, whose density is $p_R(\bfx) = p(R\tran \bfx)$, and then perform MFVI for the rotated target.
 Specifically, we solve